shuhaowu/shuhaowu.github.com/src/blog/2022/04-linux-rt-appdev-part4.rst

    much more complex especially for a case where there's only a single RT process. `See `the man page for sched(7)
    <https://man7.org/linux/man-pages/man7/sched.7.html>`__ for more details.
+.. [#fthreadtask] Thread, tasks, and processes are synonymous from the perspective of the OS scheduler.
 .. [#fnice] Nice values are technically related to the RT priority values.
    However, the actual formula is very confusing.
 See the `kernel source
    <https://github.com/torvalds/linux/blob/v5.17/include/linux/sched/prio.h>`__